 06 of 10

-If you've spent any time at all on this site, you've probably noticed a lot of content about Atlanta's best restaurants!
 Dining out is fun and Atlanta is a great city for it.
 With tons of options and so many local restaurants to choose from, you can find delicious dishes of all types without having to settle for national chains.
-From upscale to casual, exotic ethnic to the South's finest comfort food, our options are amazing!
+From upscale to casual, exotic ethnic to the South's finest comfort food, the options are amazing!

 07 of 10

-One of the things I've always felt made Atlanta unique is the small and distinct neighborhoods you'll find around the city.
+Atlanta's small and distinct neighborhoods around the city make it unique.
 Many of these areas are walkable (a rare find in Atlanta!) and have a real sense of community.
 They have their own festivals, their own style, and passionate residents that are dedicated to making their little slice of the city the best place to call home.
-Stroll through Virginia Highland, Inman Park, Candler Park or Midtown on a sunny Saturday and you'll see what makes Atlanta's neighborhoods so special.
+Stroll through Virginia Highland, Inman Park, Candler Park, or Midtown on a sunny Saturday and you'll see what makes Atlanta's neighborhoods so special.

 08 of 10